arosas17/Pewlett-Hackard-Analysis./README.md

 # Pewlett-Hackard-Analysis
 # Overview

-of the analysis: Explain the purpose of this analysis.

 The company will be having many employees heading into retirement in the nearing future and the company wants to future proof this company so that there is not a lack of employment within the company.
 The manager has provided a task to write an analysis of the number of retiring employees based on their title and identify employees who will be able to participate for a mentorship program to assist in filling in some of the future retirees' positions.